 - 1 Digital audio optical output

-Performance wise, the UB9200 produced very good picture quality.
+Performance-wise, the UB9200 produced very good picture quality.
 For example, an extreme close-up shot in the demo footage I viewed of a man’s face showed extraordinary detail and clarity.
-Color reproduction in the same shot revealed very accurate and natural looking skin tone.
+Color reproduction in the same shot revealed a very accurate and natural-looking skin tone.

 Side angle viewing on this display was very good, and I experienced minimal picture dimming while viewing at very wide angles.
 I contribute this excellent performance to the IPS panel used on this set.
 IPS panels are also known for their excellent color rendition and fine image detail reproduction.

 I did not notice any motion blur in the images I viewed on this set.